 What Is a Nursing Home Abuse Lawsuit?

-A nursing home abuse lawsuit allows older Americans and their loved ones to pursue justice if they’ve been harmed in an assisted living facility.
-These lawsuits allow victims of nursing home negligence and abuse to seek compensation from the facility and/or staff responsible.
+A civil nursing home abuse lawsuit allows older Americans and their family members to pursue justice if they’ve been harmed in an assisted living facility.
+Through these lawsuits, victims of nursing home negligence and abuse seek compensation from the facility and/or staff responsible.

 A small number of nursing home lawsuits may go to trial where a judge or jury decides the outcome of the case.

 Connect with a dedicated nursing home abuse lawyer to learn if you are eligible to file a lawsuit and get compensation.

 You can file a personal injury lawsuit to get monetary compensation for the pain and suffering that the nursing home resident endured.
 You can also file a wrongful death lawsuit if a loved one died from mistreatment or neglect.

 Compensation can cover: